-How to Prove Driver Liability
+How to Prove Driver Liability in CA

 An insurance company will need proof of driver fault before accepting a claim.
 It will be up to you, or your attorney, to prove the defendant’s liability for the accident or your injuries.
 This may take gathering evidence and building a case against the driver or another party.
 Your lawyer will have the burden to prove four main elements.

 - The defendant owed you a duty.
 All drivers owe a duty of care to drive responsibly.
 This duty of care involves obeying traffic laws, not driving drunk, and staying in control of the vehicle at all times.

 - The defendant breached a duty of care.
 Your lawyer must show that the defendant breached his or her duties to you by failing to fulfill the standard of care.
 A breach of duty could be any action or omission a reasonable driver would not have made.

 - The defendant’s actions caused the car accident.
 The defendant’s negligence or recklessness must be the proximate cause of the accident that caused your injuries.